chenyan1998/Term6_Database_AWS/README.md

 ## 2.3.
 Automate it !
 After finishing setting the credentials, you can directly run `g15automation.py` to automatically set up the whole system.

-There are some simple prompts in the process of running and you may need to answer *yes/no* or *input* some numbers for some prompts
+There are some simple prompts in the process of running and you may need to answer *yes/no* or *input* some numbers for some prompts.

 <br>